Battle of the Salsa, 2020

 After a few weeks I’ve not missed the handouts and found ways to use the canned, dried and frozen goods I’ve been saving for lord knows what!

 Life has been simpler, less stressful and relaxing.
 There is satisfaction in choosing fresh, new, in-date items from the store shelves!
 You choose more wisely and in turn save money because you actually use the items!

-I’ve also had time to enjoy life and study, re for us on my business.
+I’ve also had time to enjoy life and study, read and begin writing my next book.

 As for the business loans offered by the government, I will not apply for one.
 After long consideration, I know that I do good work at a fair price and will be just fine.

 My husband said, “The problem you have is, you are like the old chiropractor who sees you a couple times and gets you better, not the ones who keep you coming back for the money.”